OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

 The Kubernetes agent is installed using Helm via the octopusdeploy/kubernetes-agent chart, see the “[Installing the Kubernetes(https://octopus.com/docs/kubernetes/targets/kubernetes-agent#installing-the-kubernetes-agent)” page for the complete details.

 ### When can I use it?
 The Kubernetes agent is available now as an Early Access Preview (EAP) in Octopus Cloud starting today!
-If you don’t see the feature available, please reach out and we can fast track your cloud instance getting this release.
+If you don’t see the feature available, please reach out and we can fast-track your cloud instance getting this release.

 Remember this is an opt-in upgrade for existing Octopus Agents installed on your cluster(s), [see this documentation page for all the details.](https://octopus.com/docs/kubernetes/live-object-status/installation#upgrading-an-existing-kubernetes-agent)